bincrafters/bincrafters.github.io/_posts/2017-12-13-Continuous-Integration-Sponsorship-Update.md

 [https://opencollective.com/bincrafters](https://opencollective.com/bincrafters)

 ##  Corporate Sponsorship from JFrog!
 Shortly after announcing our fund-raising drive, we were contacted by the JFrog/Bintray team.
 They have agreed to provide ongoing monthly sponsorship for our CI services!
 This is extremely good timing because we have a number of major projects planned for January, and our CI was going to be the bottleneck.
-Thanks to JFrog, we have one less obstacle in our way.
+With the sponsorship from JFrog, we've been able to dramatically streamline our package and release process.

 Currently, we're set to move forward on the premium Appveyor services, but we're having a bit of trouble with Travis at the moment.
 They've confirmed that there is no plan for Bincrafters, because we want to have public repositories but also pay for guaranteed build slots for MacOS builds.
 The good news is they're working on changing their plan structure to possibly accommodate our type of organization, so stay tuned.